uoeIDS/IDS_website/content/assessments/project.en.md

 ### Team peer evaluation

-You will be asked to fill out a survey where you rate the contribution and teamwork of each team member at the end.
-Submitting this information is a prerequisite for getting credit on the team member evaluation.
+You will be asked to fill out a survey where you rate the contribution and teamwork of each team member.
+This will be used to calculate an individual mark for each team member, so that it reflects their contribution to the project.
+The score calculated by the peer assessment will affect 30% of the mark (multiplicatively).
+More information on how the final individual mark is calculated can be found [here](https://webpaproject.lboro.ac.uk/WorkedExample).
+If you do not complete this peer feedback for all members of your team, you will receive a penalty of 20% off your mark.
+Note that you will need to provide an explanation for each score, in particular for any score of "No contribution" or "Very poor".
+Remember that the teaching team will be able to use your project's commit history to assess the accuracy and validity of any strong statements made in the peer assessment.

 {{% notice warning %}}
 <!-- made edits to warning box -->